Home » Mortgage Calculator

 Scenario 3 - When the see-saw is at a 180-degree angle.
 This happens when the Principal amount and the Interest Payable are equal.
 The means that your savings on the mortgage aren’t high or low.

 In a fixed-rate mortgage, you make the exact same payment throughout the term of the loan.
-The term may vary from person to person depending on their ability to repay the debt.
+The term may vary from person-to-person depending on their ability to repay the debt.
 In these mortgages, it is easy to calculate the monthly payment.
 The lender arrives at the monthly payment depending upon the loan amount, interest rate and the term of the loan.
-These mortgages usually last for a 15 or 30 year period.
-Sometimes, homebuyers pay more than what is required and become debt free sooner.
-This is the most widely taken mortgage.

 Top banks offering adjustable-rate mortgages: Bank of America and Wells Fargo